bridgechung/bridgechung.github.io/_posts/2026-04-27-bridge-jargon-glossary.markdown

 ### Top
 A very good matchpoint score.
 Taken literally, it means 100%, but often is used as hyperbole/approximation.
 To emphasize a full 100%, people often use an adjective along with top.
 A cold top, a complete top, tippy top, etc.

+### Hit it, blood, business, whack, wield the axe, drop the hammer
+Doubling for penalty.

+### Convert, sit
+When partner makes a takeout double, but you **convert** it to penalty by passing.

+### Hit it back, send it back
+Redoubling for penalty.

+### Chicken Texas (sillyish but also accurate)

+Texas Transfers are a commonly played convention where 4D shows hearts and 4H shows spades.
+Sometimes, if we're worried that partner may not understand that 4H shows spades, we might bid 4S ourselves.
+So 4D shows hearts, 4H shows spades but we're chicken, so we bid 4S.

 ## On the subject of written notation
+### Suit Order
+When suits are not notated (and they should not be; it makes it harder to read), the implicit order is SHDC.

 ### Parentheses
 Parentheses are used to describe shape that is interchangeable within the parens.
 (31)(54) means 31 in the majors either way around, 54 in the minors either way around.